sudhaScode/NodeJS-with-ME/README.md

 # Working Mechanism of Node.JS which makes the it event-driven model and non-blocking I/O model:

-1. Initiate I/O: Your Node.js program starts a non-blocking I/O operation, like reading a file or making a network request.
+1.	`Initiate I/O`: Your Node.js program starts a non-blocking I/O operation, like reading a file or making a network request.
-2. Event Loop: The event loop registers a callback function for handling the I/O operation's completion.
+2.	`Event Loop`: The event loop registers a callback function for handling the I/O operation's completion.
-3. Program continues: he program doesn't wait for the I/O to finish.
+3.	`Program continues`: the program doesn't wait for the I/O to finish.
 It moves on to execute other code or handle other requests.
-4. I/O Completion: When the I/O operation is complete, an event is triggered.
+4.	`I/O Completion`: When the I/O operation is complete, an event is triggered.
-5. Event loop Triggers Callback: The event loop recognizes the event and triggers the registered callback function.
+5.	`Event loop Triggers Callback`: The event loop recognizes the event and triggers the registered callback function.
-6. Callback Execution:  The callback function, which contains the code to handle the I/O result (e.g., process the data from the file or network response), is now executed.
+6.	`Callback Execution`:  The callback function, which contains the code to handle the I/O result (e.g., process the data from the file or network response), is now executed.

 The process of `Nodejs` makes node applications more scalable and well managed.<br>
 Check out pillars of node - https://github.com/samerbuna/efficient-node  Best repo to know about following: